NVIDIA/NeMo/README.md

 NeMo Megatron is a new version in the NeMo framework that allows developers to effectively train and scale language models to billions of parameters.
 With NeMo Megatron, you can train different variants of GPT-3 models and scale them to multiple nodes on DGX SuperPOD deployments.
 This deep learning (DL) software stack is optimized for DGX SuperPOD configurations using NVIDIA InfiniBand technology to provide efficient on-premises compute for training and inferring complex workloads.
 <!-- Should this line be removed/replaced -->
-Early access to NeMo Megatron is limited to enterprises that want to train and deploy GPT-3 style models on DGX SuperPOD to perform zero-shot tasks such as answering deep domain questions, translating languages, comprehending and summarizing complex documents.
+Early access to NeMo Megatron is limited to enterprises that want to train and deploy GPT-3 style models on NVIDIA DGX SuperPOD to perform zero-shot tasks such as answering deep domain questions, translating languages, comprehending and summarizing complex documents.

+The model parallelism techniques of NeMo Megatron enable the efficient training of large models that do not fit in the memory of a single GPU.
+In the training tasks, tensor (intra-layer) and pipeline (inter-layer) model parallelism are adopted.
+Tensor model parallelism partitions individual transformer layers over multiple devices.
+Pipeline model parallelism stripes layers of a model over multiple devices.
+For more details, refer to [this paper](https://arxiv.org/pdf/2104.04473.pdf).

 **GPT-3 architecture**

 <img src="img/model_overview.png"/>

-Figure1: The model includes 24 transformer layers, a hidden size of 4096, and 32 attention heads.
+Figure 1: The GPT-3 family architecture.
+The 5B variant includes 24 transformer layers, a hidden size of 4096, and 32 attention heads.
 The sequence length is 2048, and the optimizer is Adam.
-This model uses tensor parallelism of 2.
+This variant uses tensor parallelism of 2.

-Main layers would be parallelized:
-* ColumnParallelLinear
-* RowParallelLinear
-* ParallelMLP
-* ParallelSelfAttention

 ## 2. Feature Matrix
 <a id="markdown-feature-matrix" name="feature-matrix"></a>